sekkit/Verse.NET/README.md

 OpenCraft is not Warcraft III, but for those who's been waiting for Warcraft IV for many years, this project is for you.
 Targeting Next Generation RTS games while learning from Blizzard's design.

-Fenix is part of OpenCraft project, it is a distributed server designed for https://github.com/sekkit/OpenCraft
+Fenix is part of OpenCraft project, a distributed server designed for https://github.com/sekkit/OpenCraft

 # Fenix Project